The Greatest Hits Of 'The Platinum Age Of Television'

 GROSS: Yeah, so even when she was alive, it wasn't your typical family sitcom or family-drama-type family.

 BIANCULLI: Well, you know, it's funny, one of the things that happens in the book - not to deflect the question, I'll get to the answer - but Ken Burns and I are the exact same age.
 He had a very similar upbringing.
 He had a sick mother, and he thinks that the reason why he started to care about history was because his mother was dying of cancer and he felt so helpless.
-He didn't want to watch sitcoms because they were all based on misunderstandings and the sort of anxieties, and he had enough anxiety in his life.
-And he saw what was going on in the news with civil rights, and he wanted to right those wrongs and, you know, I don't...
+He didn't want to watch sitcoms 'cause they were all based on misunderstandings and the sort of anxieties, and he had enough anxiety in his life.
+And he saw what was going on in the news with civil rights.
+And he wanted to right those wrongs.
+And, you know, I don't...

 GROSS: He says he transferred the sheer terror of the cancer that was killing his family to the cancer that was killing his country.
 Instead of sitcoms, he started watching news.